-The Company refinanced all of its senior secured debt during 2020.
-The new credit facilities include \$316 million (all amounts in Canadian dollar equivalent) raised in a private placement of senior secured notes payable (the "New Notes").
-The New Notes, which have been issued in both US dollar and Canadian dollar tranches, have terms between seven and 15 years and bear interest rates ranging from 3.37% to 4.01% per annum, resulting in an overall effective rate at closing of 3.80%.
-The New Notes have been issued to a group of Canadian and US insurance companies.
+The Company refinanced all of its senior secured debt in 2020.
+The credit facilities include \$316 million (all amounts in Canadian dollar equivalent) raised in a private placement of senior secured notes payable (the "Notes").
+The Notes, which have been issued in both US dollar and Canadian dollar tranches, have terms between seven and 15 years and bear interest rates ranging from 3.37% to 4.01% per annum, resulting in an overall effective rate at closing of 3.80%.
+The Notes have been issued to a group of Canadian and US insurance companies.

-Concurrent with the issuance of the New Notes, the Company entered into a new \$171 million revolving bank credit agreement (the "Bank Revolver") with a syndicate of four banks.
+Concurrent with the issuance of the Notes, the Company entered into a \$171 million revolving bank credit agreement (the "Bank Revolver") with a syndicate of four banks.